Mary Roberts Rinehart: Biography

 In 1922, the family moved to Washington, DC, when Dr. Rinehart was appointed to a post in the Veterans Administration.
 She was a member of the Literary Society of Washington from 1932 to 1936.
 Her husband died in 1932, but she continued to live in Washington until 1935, when she moved to New York City.
 There she helped her sons found the publishing house Farrar & Rinehart, serving as its director.

 She also maintained a vacation home in Bar Harbor, Maine.
 In 1947, a Filipino chef who had worked for her for 25 years fired a gun at her and then attempted to slash her with knives until other servants rescued her.
 The chef committed suicide in his cell the next day.

 Rinehart suffered from breast cancer, which led to a radical mastectomy.
 She eventually went public with her story, at a time when such matters were not openly discussed.
 The interview "I Had Cancer" was published in a 1947 issue of the Ladies' Home Journal; in it, Rinehart encouraged women to have breast examinations.

 Rinehart received a Mystery Writers of America special award a year after she published her last novel, and an honorary doctorate in literature from George Washington University.

-Her correspondence, manuscripts, and personal documents are held in the ULS Archives & Special Collections at the University of Pittburgh.
+Her correspondence, manuscripts, and personal documents are held in the ULS Archives & Special Collections at the University of Pittsburgh.

 The Mary Roberts Rinehart Foundation, established by her sons after her death, underwrites an annual “Mary Roberts Rinehart Award” that is presented to a woman writer of a major nonfiction work.

 On November 9, 1956, Rinehart appeared on the interview program Person to Person.
 She died at age 82 at her apartment at 630 Park Avenue in New York City.